 The Directors have examined the relevant definitions in the Guidelines and have individually considered their respective interests and relationships in and with the Company.
-As a consequence, the Board has determined that of its 11 directors, ten are "unrelated" directors and one, Edward Kennedy, is a "related" director.
+As a consequence, the Board has determined that of its eleven directors, ten are "unrelated" directors and one, Edward Kennedy, is a "related" director.
 Messrs.
-Sutherland and Kennedy are each "inside" directors (i.e., directors who are officers and/or employees of the Company or any of its affiliates).
+Sutherland and Kennedy are each "inside" directors (defined by the Guidelines as directors who are officers and/or employees of the Company or any of its affiliates).
 Mr. Sutherland is a non-executive Chairman of the Board and as such is considered an "unrelated" director appointed by the Board.
 The Board considers its size of eleven Directors to be appropriate at the current time.